KatyNTsachi/Computer-Graphics-/README.txt

 		add another translation matrix to every model add another translation matrix to every camera

-		BUGS -
-			a. get inverse mat
-			b. selection have lag of 1 click. we always see the last click
 	=================================================monday===========================================
 	2. see the normals------------------------------------------------------4 hours indepedent
 		a. calc the normal of every polygons